-All written assignments must use Chicago citation, cite sources, and be submitted to the course website (not via email).
+All written assignments must use [citation format], cite sources, and be submitted to the course website (not via email).

-School and University Policies and Resources
+School Policies

 Copyright Policy

 Please note-Due to copyright restrictions, online access to this material is limited to instructors and students currently registered for this course.
 Please be advised that by clicking the link to the electronic materials in this course, you have read and accept the following: